- January 30, 2020

 - Category: Accountant Manchester, Effective PR, Tax Saving Accountant

 Have you ever come across the word Public relations (PR) and have you ever used this process in your company?
 Public relations is vital to your business as it builds your business image, reputation and what people say.
-Most people especially your prospective customers believe what other people say that what the business will say.
+The majority of people, especially your prospective customers, believe what other people say.

 Public relations is a communication process that builds relationships between companies and their audience.
 Companies hire individuals to help protect, enhance or build their reputation through media.
 You can also hire PR agencies to analyse the company, find a positive message and translate those messages into positive media stories.